BC: The Mag

 Parents, your kids get to spend their summers at camp.
 Ready to join them?
 Watch the Today Show to see Travel + Leisure editor Sarah Spagnolo talk about Maine camps and Family Camp in Maine as a fun, affordable getaway for the entire family.

 The Greater Portland Convention + Visitors Bureau suggests camp in Maine as a super summer experience.
-Excellent activities for the kids at camp; restuarants, B&Bs, and shopping for the parents everywhere else.
+Excellent activities for the kids at camp; restaurants, B&Bs, and shopping for the parents everywhere else.
 Maine has a little bit for everyone.

 Remember that article on Travel + Leisure that featured Maine camps?
 We thought it was pretty great, and apparently the Today Show did too!